henryxiang/programming-challenges/uva-00100/README.md

 ### Gotchas

 1. For the two input numbers, the first one can be greater than the second or they can be the same.
-2. Java integers are signed, they may have overflow problems during calculation for a input close to 1,000,000.
+2. Java integers are signed, they may have overflow problems during calculation for an odd input number close to 1,000,000.